cures-hub/cures-condec-jira-system-tests/README.md

 ### Adding your local configuration to the repo

 You will need to copy the file `config-template.json` and name the copy `config.json`.
 In `config.json` you can change the settings to use a specific URL for Jira or a specific user.
+If you are using Jira issue types with names in a language other than English, you can set the property "defaultIssueType" to an issue type name existing on your system.
+For German, a good value for this property is "Aufgabe", which corresponds to the type "Task", which is the standard task type for the default issue type scheme.
 **Do not push the `config.json` file!** It contains data local to your computer, which could be sensitive!

 ## Running the tests